ngkangting/CSS-Grid/README.md

     grid-auto-flow: column;
     ```

-    Assuming a Grid is declared with **grid-auto-flow: column;**.
-Without declaring any rows, all the items will be positioned in one straight long line as the number of rows have not been pre-defined.
+    Assuming a Grid is declared with **grid-auto-flow: column;** Without declaring any rows, all the items will be positioned in one straight long line as the number of rows have not been pre-defined.

     This method is the CSS Grid equivalent of the no-wrap property, providing a quick and simple way of creating an image carousel.